 Families use products even though individuals usually buy them.
-Determining what products should be bought, which retail outlet to use, how and when products are used, and who should buy them is a complicated process involving a variety of roles and actors.
+Determining what products should be be ght, which retail outlet to use, how and when products are used, and who should buy them so a complicated process involving a variety of roles and actors.